The TASEP speed process: Introduction

 Thus a second class particle with first class particles to its left and third class particles to its right ``chooses'' a speed $U$, uniform in $[-1,1]$ and follows that speed: $X(t) \sim U t$.
-(See \cite{FP,FMP} for alternative proofs of \thmref{MG}.)
+(See~\cite{FP,FMP} for alternative proofs of Theorem~\ref{T:MG}.)

 Now, consider any other starting configuration such that $Y_n(0)<Y_0(0)$ for all $n<0$ and $Y_n(0)>Y_0(0)$ for all $n>0$.
 The particle starting at 0 does not distinguish between higher classes, or between lower classes, so its trajectory has the same law.
 This applies in particular to every particle in a multi-type TASEP $Y$ with starting configuration $Y_n(0)=n$.
-Let $X_n(t)$ be the location of particle $n$ at time $t$, so that $Y_{X_n(t)}(t)=n$ ($X(t)$ is the inverse permutation of $Y(t)$).
-An immediate consequence is the following:

-\begin{coro}[The speed process] In the TASEP with starting configuration $Y_n(0)=n$, a.s.\ every particle has a speed: For every $n$
+Let $X_n(t)$ be the location of particle $n$ at time $t$, so that $Y_{X_n(t)}(t)=n$ [$X(t)$ is the inverse permutation of $Y(t)$].
+An immediate consequence is the following: \begin{coro}[(The speed process)] In the TASEP with starting configuration $Y_n(0)=n$, a.s. every particle has a speed: for every $n$